Collection Development Policy for Open Access and Born-Digital Resources

 In the interest of ensuring that open access and born-digital materials are relevant to the support of the UNT curricula and research needs, the collection of open access and born-digital materials shall be regularly reviewed for accessibility and on-going appropriateness.
 The primary purpose of periodic review efforts is to ensure that URLs link to the expected resource.
 Secondary purposes of periodic review efforts include evaluation of resources for suitability and continued relevance to the curriculum of the university.

 Because of the research status of the UNT Libraries, weeding, or withdrawal, of materials shall be performed on a very limited basis.
-Any weeding from the collection will be the responsibility of the Collection Development Department and the CDL.
+Any weeding from the collection will be the responsibility of the Collection Development Department.
 Examples of types of materials to be considered for withdrawal include superseded works, resources that have become obsolete, resources that are no longer available under the aegis of fee-free open access, and resources that have vanished from the landscape without successors, identifiable archives or other means to reestablish their viability as research resources.

 Collaborative Efforts With the Digital Libraries Division